|Myth: When a melanoma is cut out, it's gone

 A balance is required between UV exposure for Vitamin D production and protecting the skin from damage and skin cancer.

 Most people receive enough Vitamin D from daily incidental exposure to the sun.
-Going about normal day-to-day outdoor activities, such as walking to the train station, while still protecting your skin is enough for most people to maintain adequate Vitamin D levels.
+Going about normal day-to-day outdoor activities, such as walking to the train station, while still protecting your skin when UV index is 3 or above, is enough for most people to maintain adequate Vitamin D levels.

-- Exposing your skin to the sun when the UV index is 3 and above increases your risk of developing skin cancer.
+- Exposing your skin to the sun when the UV index is 3 and above increases your risk of developing skin cancer so protect your skin.